 The historic center of ancient Ortigia, which since 2005 has joined the UNESCO World Heritage, It reminds us that Syracuse was the home of Archimedes, which it is dedicated to a museum.
 Its majestic greek Theater is perhaps the best-known monument and one of the most important theaters that have remained throughout the Hellenistic civilization.
-And then, yet, the stone quarries (Latomie), the Temple of Athena in the Cathedral by baroque ornaments or wall fortifications that the sea can be admired, the Christian catacombs in the area, they make you understand the importance of this strategic place and very popular since ancient times.
+And then, yet, the stone quarries (Latomie), the Temple of Athena in the Cathedral by baroque ornaments or wall fortifications that the sea can be admired, the Christian catacombs in the area, they understand the importance of this strategic place and very popular since ancient times.
 If you are or will be in Sicily, have a look to all my TRAVEL ITINERARY SICILIANI for ideas, inspiration and tips on where to eat, what to see and things to buy.

 Another work not to be missed is the Venus Anadyomene, called the Venus Landolina (named Saverio Landolina Nava, the archaeologist who found the statue in 1804).
 Yet, The rich collection of Kouroi and koroi, Statues young representatives and girls dating from the fourth and fifth centuries BC; the Medagliere, a rich numismatic collection of Greek engravers. in the Hellenistic, Also the statue of the goddess Cybele seated on a throne.
 While, in the Rome area, the precious head of the god Asclepius.